Theprashil/Theprashil.github.io/_posts/2020-09-23-thm-Internal-Writeup.md

 ```
 ***

-## Priviledge Escalation
+## Privilege Escalation
-After enumerating this box i found that it has a internal port `8080` open. it didnt pop out in our nmap scan becuase it can be accessed only by localhost.
+After enumerating this box i found that it has a internal port `8080` open.
+It didn't pop out in our nmap scan becuase it can be accessed only by localhost.
 We need to pivot to reach to that port.

 ```console
 aubreanna@internal:~$ netstat -ntl